valiantlynx/urara/urara/how-to-connect-to-the-internet-on-kali-linux-without-ethernet/+page.svelte.md

 tags: ['Kali Linux', 'Internet Connection']
 image: '/how-to-connect-to-the-internet-on-kali-linux-without-ethernet/image.png'
 alt: 'How to Connect to the Internet on Kali Linux Without Ethernet'
+summary: If you've installed Kali Linux on your laptop but don't have an Ethernet port, connecting to the internet can be a challenge.
+Fortunately, there are a few workarounds you can use to get connected, as we explored in this conversation.
+In this blog post, we will explain two methods to connect to the internet without Ethernet.
 ---

 ## Paragraphs